nburrus/tuxpaint/docs/fr_FR.UTF-8/README.txt

      ### D. Qu'y a-t-il de neuf dans la version 0.9.36 de Tux Paint ? ###

+→ New 'Ordered Dither' magic tools ←
+    Tools that transform the drawing into an ordered dither pattern.

 → Color picker (pipette) shows current color ←
     When selecting a color from the canvas, the currently-selected color is shown as a border around the selected color, to allow for visual